VincentvonBueren92/CV-Challenge-G7/README.md

 - The user can record the streaming of the video with the **RECORD** button.
 He can finish the recording by pressing the button again.
 The result will be saved in an output file, named output.avi (30fps).
 - Finally, the user can also exit the gui with the **EXIT** button.
 A message box will pop up for final confirmation.

-## Packages included and Matlab version

-- Tested on Matlab 2020a
-- Image Processing Toolbox (Add-on on Matlab platform)

 ## Application examples
 ### Segmentation Output from the sequence xxx frame yyyy